Joseph Kenneth Ssebaggala

 Joseph Kenneth Ssebaggala or "Joseph S KEN" (born 1983) is a Ugandan film director, screenwriter.

+Career

 In 2008 he started taking film training and workshops, like the Durban Talent Campus 2011.
 As a writer, producer and director he runs a film company called Zenken Films, under which he has produced two of his feature films: Master on Duty and That Small Piece.
 He is the recent winner of Best Director in the 2015 Uganda Film Festival with his House Arrest.

 His 2015 Call 112 and House arrest were nominated in the 2016 AMVCA for best East African film, Best Lighting, and overall film of the year making him the most nominated Uganda so far in the Awards.